blockworks-foundation/mango-explorer/Quickstart.md

     SOL balance:         1.00000000
     BTC balance:         0.00000000
     ETH balance:         0.00000000
+    SOL balance:         0.00000000
+    SRM balance:         0.00000000
-   USDT balance:         0.00000000
+   USDC balance:         0.00000000
 ```

-This shows 1 SOL and 0 BTC, 0 ETH, and 0 USDT, as you'd expect (since we haven't sent any of those yet).
+This shows 1 SOL and 0 BTC, 0 ETH, 0 SOL, 0 SRM, and 0 USDC, as you'd expect (since we haven't sent any of those yet).

-These three tokens - BTC, ETH, USDT - are the three tokens of the default 'group' of cross-margined tokens we're using.
+These five tokens - BTC, ETH, USDC - are the five tokens of the default 'group' of cross-margined tokens we're using.
 If you want to use a different group, you can pass the `--group-name` parameter to commands.

 # 7. ✅ Validate Account